-You should be checking your clients’ turnover on a rolling 12 month basis to see if it exceeds the VAT threshold.
+It’s advisable to check your clients’ turnover on a rolling 12-month basis to see if it exceeds the VAT threshold.
 If it does, then MTD applies from the first day of the following month.
 If their VAT taxable turnover subsequently falls below the VAT registration threshold, businesses must continue to follow the MTD rules (subject to some exemptions).

-Even if your clients’ VAT registered businesses fall below the VAT threshold, it might be an idea to voluntarily join MTD for VAT so all parties can get familiar.
+Even if a client’s VAT registered business falls below the VAT threshold, it might be an idea for them to voluntarily join MTD for VAT so all parties can get familiar with it.

 Xero and the benefits of Making Tax Digital for accountants

 For accountants and bookkeepers, online accounting has many benefits.
-Save time, reduce manual errors and encourage collaboration with clients.
-Ultimately giving your clients transparency and more control over their finances.
+It can save time, reduce manual errors and encourage collaboration with clients, ultimately giving your clients transparency and more control over their finances.